-Mexican cuisine can be readily adapted to low carb lifestyles and these carnitas are so good that you will not miss tortillas in the slightest.
+Mexican cuisine can be readily adapted to low carb lifestyles without losing flavor or the essence of the dish.
+These carnitas are so good that you will not miss tortillas in the slightest.
 Easy prep with a low and slow (but hands-off) cooking time!Jump to Recipe

 Low Carb Mexican Food??

-Mexican cuisine often has a bad rap in the low carb world, but many of the food choices associated with Mexican food are actually quite healthy and fit with a slow carb or low carb diet beautifully.
+Mexican cuisine often has a bad rap in the low carb world, but many of the food choices associated with Mexican food are actually quite healthy and can fit into a slow carb or low carb diet beautifully.

-One of my favorite food memories were some perfectly cooked low carb Carnitas I had at a little hole-in-the-wall Mexican restaurant in Riverside California. ….crispy seared on the outside and warm and tender on the inside.
+One of my favorite food memories were some perfectly cooked carnitas topped with fresh avocados that I had at a little hole-in-the-wall Mexican restaurant in Riverside California. ….crispy seared on the outside and warm and tender on the inside.

-In fact, tortillas and rice can actually mask the flavor of good Mexican cuisine.
+Tortillas and rice are generally the culprits that add carbs to Mexican cuisine.
+In many cases however, rice and thick tortillas can actually mask the flavor of my favorite Mexican dishes.
 I think that’s why the carnitas were such a food memory for me.
 It was simple and perfectly cooked and the flavor was allowed to shine through.
 My dish was accompanied with fresh avocado, cilantro, sour cream and refried beans….all slow carb and all delightful.

 Home cooked carnitas served with fresh sliced avocados and carmelized onions is not only a simple low carb meal, but can quite easily become a food memory!
 Refried beans, while not keto, can be added to slow carb Mexican meals.